m1k1o/neko/README.md

 ### Development
 *Highly* recommend you use a [dev container](https://code.visualstudio.com/docs/remote/containers) for [vscode](https://code.visualstudio.com/), I've included the `.devcontainer` I've used to develop this app.
 To build neko run:
 `cd .docker && ./build`

+### Goals
+* Remove need for gstreamer, handle encoding/capturing with go
+* Make firefox work with client (wrtc issues)
+* Remove the need for supervisor and handle starting/stopping the applications
+* Find ouw witch audio/video codec is the cheapest as far as data and performance goes (with minimal quality loss)
+* Slim down the [robotgo](github.com/go-vgo/robotgo) package and *just* handle the key io
+* Add user names for the client
+* Add (text) chat for the client
+* Add that cool emoji thing rabb.it had
+* Slim down the docker container (use alpine)